 Christmas Trees for sale online or in person.

 for Early Years Foundation Stage through to KS2

-Visit Cogges for a unique, hands-on learning experience and your pupils will take away much more than just a memorable experience, be that baking, crafts, seeds or new skills.
-Our selection of indoor and outdoor hands-on sessions provide huge scope for follow up work back in the classroom too.
+Visit Cogges for a unique, hands-on learning experience and your pupils will take away much more than just a memorable experience, be that baking in an old farmhouse kitchen, sowing seeds in the historic walled garden or exploring animal habitats.
+Our choice of education sessions provide huge scope for follow up work back in the classroom too.

-To book any of our sessions or to arrange a preview visit, please contact our Learning & Community Engagement Manager
+To book any of our sessions or to arrange a preview visit, please contact 01993 772602 or email@example.com

 Our aim is to harness the unique environment at Cogges and create interactive learning experiences to inspire children of all ages.
 Our sessions bring children and young people into contact with the tranquillity of nature, our animals and historic environment, and promotes outdoor learning and wellbeing.
 All of our sessions are adaptable for children with additional needs.

 Each session is led by trained educational facilitators and our volunteers in line with the National Curriculum covering key subject areas including history, geography, mathematics, literacy, citizenship, science and design.
 Choose from one of the sessions from our existing education programme or work with us to create an engaging session bespoke to the needs of your school.